Top tips to help you prepare for our Open Day

 It’s worth making sure you know the best way to get to us and how long it’ll take you before you set off.
 We’re well connected to Milton Keynes, Bedford and the M1.

-Have a look at the free bus services we offer between our campus and the bus stations in Milton Keynes and Bedford to see if they help with your planning.
+Have a look at the free bus services we offer between our campus and the bus station in Milton Keynes to see if this can help with your planning.
 There’s plenty of parking on campus, including a few BP Pulse electric charging points, and we do have overnight accommodation available for you to book, should you wish to.

 Ultimately though, if you do get delayed on your way to us – please don’t panic!
 Our Open Days run until 3pm and we’ll do our best to introduce you to the people you’d most like to see if you miss the scheduled opportunity.